 Tax ID Number

 Your Tax ID number or EIN (employee identification number) is a nine-digit number that is assigned to your company when you register with the IRS.
 You’ll use this number when filing an income tax return or payroll return, and help in handling business financials such as business loans and credit cards.
 The application process for an EIN is free, and can be done on the IRS’ website.

-An Apostille is a document that you need to file when operating outside of the US and is the optional document I talked about above.
-This is a sort of “you’ll know when you need it” type document that I won’t get too much into, but it’s something to consider if you do work from a foreign country or frequently take on clients outside of the country.
+An Apostille is a document that you need to file when operating outside the US and is the optional document I talked about above.
+This is a sort of “you’ll know when you need it” type document that I won’t get too much into, but it’s something to consider if you do work from a foreign country or frequently take on clients outside the country.

 How to Set Up a Marketing Agency Legally with Clients